naughtygopher/goapp/README.md

 [![](https://godoc.org/github.com/nathany/looper?status.svg)](http://godoc.org/github.com/bnkamalesh/goapp)
 [![](https://awesome.re/mentioned-badge.svg)](https://github.com/avelino/awesome-go#tutorials)

-# Goapp
+# Goapp v1.0

 This is an opinionated guideline to structure a Go web application/service (could be extended for any type of application).
 My opinions were formed over a span of 8+ years building web applications/services with Go, trying to implement [DDD (Domain Driven Development)](https://en.wikipedia.org/wiki/Domain-driven_design) & [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).
 This guideline works for 1.4+ (i.e. since introduction of the [special 'internal' directory](https://go.dev/doc/go1.4#internalpackages)).

 P.S: This guideline is not directly applicable for an independent package, as their primary use is to be consumed in other applications.
 In such cases, having most or all of the package code in the root is probably the best way of doing it.
-And that is where Go's recommendation of "no unnecessary sub packages" shines.

 The structure is explained based on a note taking web application (with hardly any features implemented 🤭).